-If you are visiting Belgium for the first time and are not sure where to start with planning your trip, then this post is for you.
-In this article, I feature a sample Belgium itinerary that brings you to the most beautiful places in Belgium in three or four days.
+Visiting Belgium for the first time and are not sure where to start with planning your trip?
+Then this post is for you.
+In this article, we feature a suggested Belgium itinerary that brings you to the most beautiful places in Belgium in three or four days.
 Read on!

 Even if you are visiting Belgium for just one or two days, you will be able to plan your trip using our tips below.
 But if you have the time, I recommend spending at least 3 or 4 days in Belgium.